-The VBIC network enables participants to work with the Victorian State Government as the leading industry group for biomedical imaging research and development in Victoria.
-The Capability operates in a collaborative structure to establish the processes and forums necessary to optimise the use of imaging resources in Victoria.
+The VBIC network enables participants to work with the Victorian State Governement as the leading industry group for biomedical imaging research and development in Victoria.
+The Capability operates in a collaborative structure to establish the processes and forums necessary to optimise the use of images resources in Victoria.

 Although not part of the collaborative or funding agreements, the following organisations play a significant role at one or more of the VBIC nodes: